hmrc/api-hub-applications/README.md

 ## Summary

-This service provides the following functionality:
+This service will provide the following functionality:

-* tbd
+* Register a new application
+* Manage team members of an application
+* Create and rotate credentials
+* Add and remove scopes to credentials

 ## Requirements